Chart Color Schemes

 Recent residential development output has been above average within Kingston when compared nationally

-Kingston averaged approximately 82 new dwelling approvals annually.
-Between FY-21 and FY-25, around 411 homes were approved, with an additional 39 approved in FY-26.
-This results in about 3.2 people moving to the area per dwelling built over the past five years.
+Based on AreaSearch analysis, Kingston averaged approximately 84 new dwelling approvals annually.
+Between FY-21 and FY-25, around 421 homes were approved, with an additional 54 in FY-26.
+Each year, about 3.1 people moved to the area per dwelling built during this period.

-The demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-New properties are constructed at an average expected cost of $432,000.
-In FY-26, $8.6 million in commercial development approvals have been recorded.
-Compared to Greater Hobart, Kingston shows 60.0% higher construction activity per person.
-New development consists of 53.0% detached houses and 47.0% medium and high-density housing, offering choices across price ranges.
+This demand outpaces supply, potentially exerting upward pressure on prices and intensifying competition among buyers.
+New properties are constructed at an average expected cost of $432,000, indicating a focus on premium developments.
+In FY-26, $8.7 million in commercial development approvals were recorded.
+Compared to Greater Hobart, Kingston exhibits 64.0% higher construction activity per person.
+Currently, new development consists of 54.0% detached houses and 46.0% medium and high-density housing, offering choices across price ranges.

 Frequently Asked Questions - Development